My Blog Page

 MI GENTE!
 6.12.21

 When I lived in Washington STATE, a dear friend took me to the Issaquah Theater where she and I enjoyed this PLAY.
 An ad for it's opening appeared in a paper I browsed while visiting NYC years earlier.
 It was a dream come true to see that someone developed a whole PLAY about the 'hood I grew up in, and even a fantasy come true to see it on the Live Stage!
 Can it get any better than now - that it is on the Big Screen?
 To come full circle is amazing.
 I lounged in a reclining leather seat at Scottsdale's Fashion Square Harkins Camelview Theater watching THE event of the summer.
 A movie filmed in the broken, tight-fitting, noisy, lively, lovely, colorful, flavorful, 5-story building-filled streets that I called home for 13 of my formative years.
 THIS film rekindles my own memoir project and shows the world what life was like for me and MI GENTE.
-If I ever get published I want Lin Manuel and Spike Lee to team up & knock my story out of the ball park on the Big Screen too! 😀 🗽 This reminds me: The movie "Fame" was based on (& filmed at) the High School of Music & Art and released the same summer that I graduated from there.
+If I ever get published I want Lin Manuel and Spike Lee to team up & knock my story out of the ball park on the Big Screen too! 😀 🗽 Addendum: The movie "Fame" was based on (& filmed at) the High School of Music & Art and released the same summer that I graduated from that school.

 FLORAL COLLAGE 4.17.21

 Who knew how green and semi-lush a desert could be?
 At least here in the Valley area of Arizona surrounding Phoenix and neighboring towns.
-I have always been a Spring and Summer Girl, whether I was living in New York City, Seattle, Washington or here in Arizona.
+I have always been a Spring and Summer Girl, whether I was living in New York City, Seattle or here in Mesa.
 I take walks and enjoy the warmth, sunsets, crickets, quails, bunnies and an occasional baby lizard.
 It's marvelous how diverse Nature is (and one type of flower doesn't pick on another type of flower based on it's species, size or color...yay!)
 On one half-hour walk, I took all of these fun photos and decided to create a collage.
 There are several cacti blooming around town as well.
 I sometimes forget how many plants, flowers, trees and shrubs do great here, even under super hot conditions if well cared-for...(translation: well-WATERED).

 I hope to add some colorful plants to my outdoor spaces, but until then I'm enjoying what I see around the neighborhood.
 Flowers and plants are plentiful, beautiful and inspiring to see.